How Hermès Transforms Crystal Into The Colorful Dial Of The Arceau Millefiori Watch

 What the artisans call a cane is actually a crystal rod that only reveals its multicolored pattern on the inside when its ends are cut.

-The cut canes – which the artisans semi-jokingly call “bonbons” – are assembled on a small cast iron disc.
+The cut canes – which the artisans semi-jokingly call “bonbons” – are assembled on a small cast iron disk.
 They are then covered with a layer of molten crystal in a process called empaquetage.

 Thus molded together, they are carefully, skillfully, repeatedly heated in a furnace and shaped until the artisan feels that the glass mass is just right.

 The answer elicited from the question regarding temperature in the furnace surprised me.
 “No particular temperature,” said Zimmermann, who is wholly bilingual (French/German) in accord with Alsatian history.
 “It just takes a lot of instinctive feeling.”